filipembedded/fram-xplat/README.md

 ## Demos
 A complete demo of the **fram-xplat** library running on the WeAct blackpill_f411ce board can be found in the following [repository](https://github.com/filipembedded/stm32-nvs-demos).

+## License
+This project is licensed under the BSD 3-Clause License — see the [LICENSE](LICENSE) file for details.